MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-availability.md

 ## Agent languages

-A user can chat with an agent created using the Copilot Studio agent builder using any of these languages.
-You can create agents to engage with users in the supported languages.
+A user can chat with an agent created using the Copilot Studio agent builder in the following languages:

 - English
 - French